Alexandria – Mount Vernon Chapter History and Highlights

 Chapter Highlights:

-• The Alexandria Mount Vernon Chapter was recently recognized at the 2022 National Conference as a 5 Star Chapter of Jack and Jill of America, Inc.
+• The Alexandria Mount Vernon Chapter was recognized at the 2022 and 2024 National Conference as a Five Star Chapter of Jack and Jill of America, Inc.

 About Jack and Jill of America